-var(@Term) [ISO]

-True if Term currently is a free variable.

-nonvar(@Term) [ISO]

-True if Term currently is not a free variable.

-integer(@Term) [ISO]

-True if Term is bound to an integer.

-float(@Term) [ISO]

-True if Term is bound to a floating point number.

-rational(@Term)

-True if Term is bound to a rational number.
-Rational numbers include it integers.

-rational(@Term, -Numerator, -Denominator)

-True if Term is a rational number with given Numerator and Denomina

-Denominator are in canonical form, which means Denominator is a p are no common divisors between Numerator and Denominator . ositive integer and there

-number(@Term) [ISO]

-True if Term is bound to an integer or floating point number.
-10

-atom(@Term) [ISO]

-True if Term is bound to an atom.

-blob(@Term, ?Type)

-True if Term is a blob of type Type .
-See section 10.4.7.

-10 As rational numbers are not atomic in the current implementation and we do not want to break the rule that number/1 implies atomic/1, number/1 fails on rational numbers.
+var (@ Term) True if Term currently is a free variable.
+[ISO] nonvar (@ Term) True if Term currently is not a free variable.
+[ISO] integer (@ Term) True if Term is bound to an integer.
+[ISO] float(@ Term) True if Term is bound to a floating point number.
+[ISO] rational (@ Term) True if Term is bound to a rational number.
+Rational numbers include integers. rational (@ Term , - Numerator , - Denominator) True if Term is a rational number with given Numerator and Denominator .
+The Nume Denominator are in canonical form, which means Denominator is a positive integer are no common divisors between Numerator and Denominator . number (@ Term) True if Term is bound to an integer or floating point number.
+13 [ISO] atom(@ Term) True if Term is bound to an atom.
+[ISO] 13 As rational numbers are not atomic in the current implementation and we do not want to break the rule that n number/1 implies atomic/1, number/1 fails on rational numbers.
 This will change if rational numbers become atomic.